-To model vegetation in NatHERS software tools, the assessor must create a vertical shading feature measuring the full tree height from the ground and the width of the tree canopy.
-The canopy width used for the 'shading box rectangle' and the species shading schedule used to reflect the monthly shading factor to allow for deciduous trees, should be provided by the client in the supporting information.
+To model vegetation in NatHERS software tools, the assessor must create a vertical shading feature measuring the full tree height from the ground and the width of the tree canopy (see Figure 10-20).
+The canopy width used for the 'shading box rectangle' and the species shading schedule used to reflect the monthly shading factor to allow for deciduous trees should be provided by the client in the supporting information.